-When results of an iFOBT indicate the presence of blood in the stool, the doctor recommends another exam called a colonoscopy.
+When results of an iFOBT indicate the presence of blood in the stool, the health professional recommends another exam called a colonoscopy.
 This procedure permits the examination of the large intestine to check whether or not there is a cancer.

 People at high risk

-In the case of individuals at high risk, the doctor determines the screening method according to each person’s particular situation.
+In the case of individuals at high risk, the health professional determines the screening method according to each person’s particular situation.

-If this is your case, discuss with your doctor about recommendations that apply to you.
+If this is your case, discuss with your health professional about recommendations that apply to you.

 You can decide whether or not to do a colorectal screening test.
 It is a personal choice that belongs to you.
-If you have questions or concerns on the matter, discuss them with your doctor.
+If you have questions or concerns on the matter, discuss them with your health professional.